Soheab/alexflipnote.py/README.md

 bot.run("TOKEN")
 ```

 # Made by

-This wrapper is made by Soheab_#6240, contact me on discord for anything related to this wrapper.
+This wrapper is made by **Soheab#6240**, DM me on Discord or [join my Server](https://discord.gg/yCzcfju) for anything

-You can join my [Discord server here](https://discord.gg/yCzcfju) or
+related to this wrapper.

-AlexFlipnote's [server here](https://discord.gg/DpxkY3x) to report any bugs or suggestions.
+You can join AlexFlipnote's [server here](https://discord.gg/DpxkY3x) to suggests something for the API.